EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 As we have already seen, testing code involves checking whether it behaves as expected.
 There are two main types of testing: [**functional testing**][functional-testing] and [**non-functional testing**][non-functional-testing].
 Each type addresses different aspects of the software’s performance and quality and can be achieved via different tests.
-Both need to be used when testing our software.
+Both should be used when testing our software.

 #### Functional testing